liveryvideo/docs/docs/web-player.md

   - Consider hovering as activity with pointer devices and keyboard focus with keyboard inputs
   - In addition to tapping or clicking anywhere in your preferred controls area
   - Immediately hide controls when pointer hover or keyboard focus leaves the player
+- Unless `performanceMode` is `'HIGH'` limit resource usage to enable the browser to remain or become responsive, e.g: disable costly graphical effects

 More specifically, depending on the following criteria select one (or no) overlay to show (from highest to lowest priority):